DebeshJha/ColonSegNet/README.md

-# Real-Time Polyp Detection, Localisation and Segmentation in Colonoscopy Using Deep Learning
+# Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning
 # ColonSegNet